N5K609 Marketing MSc Postgraduate Taught 2020

-There is high demand for places on this programme.
+There is a high demand for places on this programme.
 To maximise your chances of being offered one of these places, we recommend that you submit your application to the University as early as possible.

 We aim to have a diverse student body and recognise that we can only offer places to a finite number of applicants.
 To help achieve our aim, we look to ensure we offer places to applicants from all nationalities and close applications when we receive the allocated numbers.

 The University is under no obligation to make any offer of a place on the programme to any applicant, nor is the University obligated to fill all spaces available on the programme.

 What do I need first?

 You will need the equivalent of a UK first or upper second class honours degree.
 Check the full list of equivalent qualifications.